nextcloud/documentation/developer_manual/exapp_development/faq/index.rst

 This section contains the most common or problematic questions that users or developers may encounter when working with AppAPI.
-It can be used as pointer to another parts of the documentation, as it usually refers to, or provide a brief answer.
+It can be used as pointer to other parts of the documentation, as it usually refers to, or provide a brief answer.

 .. note::